 Yes, the entire Rainwater Harvesting System is recyclable.

 Style and color choices are based on personal preference.
-Fiskars rain barrels are designed to compliment your home’s exterior and finish.
+Fiskars rain barrels are designed to complement your home’s exterior and finish.
 The difference in the amount of water you will collect in the 48, 57 and 58 gallons is not significant.

 Yes, Fiskars offers a 3 Year Limited Warranty on all Rainwater Harvesting Systems.